 See also other migraine treatment links on this site

 Dopamine blockers are a little used treatment avenue for prevention of migraine.
 They are on the "secondary prevention" treatment category primarily.
 The general problem with these drugs are their side effects.
-If you block dopamine, you can induce parkinsonism, or movement disorders such as dystonia.
-Persons on dopamine blockers do not move around as much, and may gain weight.
-This usually restricts use of these agents to situations where all else has failed, and symptoms are serious.
+If you block dopamine, you can induce parkinsonism, or movement disorders such as dystonia or dyskinesia.
+Persons on dopamine blockers generally do not move around as much, and usually gain weight.
+This usually restricts use of strong dopamine blockers to situations where all else has failed, and symptoms are very serious.